How to Find - Seniors Help: Income, Housing, Home Care, Home Help, Meals, Transportation etc.

 * rates are set by the retirement residence, but increases on the rental portion are subject to the Residential Tenancies Act

-3) Long-Term Care Homes, (nursing homes) for full list see here
+3) Long-Term Care Homes, (nursing homes)

 * licensed and regulated by Ministry of Health and Long-Term Care

 * Ministry determines rates: resident pays accommodation portion (subsidy available if needed), health care system covers all care

 |Areas Served||Halton Region|